t-d-k/LibreCrypt/docs/FAQ.md

 **Solution**

-If you mount an encrypted volume, and simply walk away from your computer, the encryption keys used to secure your volume will be held in your computer's physical memory (obviously).
+If you open an encrypted container, and simply walk away from your computer, the encryption keys used to secure your container will be held in your computer's physical memory (obviously).
 If someone reboots your computer at that point, there is a risk they could successfully recover your encryption key.

-However, it is not generally recommended that you simply **walk away from your computer while you have volumes mounted** - if anyone can come along and attempt to launch the above attack, THEY CAN SIMPLY READ THE CONTENTS OF YOUR ENCRYPTED VOLUME DIRECTLY ANYWAY!
+However, it is not generally recommended that you simply **walk away from your computer while you have containers opened** - if anyone can come along and attempt to launch the above attack, THEY CAN SIMPLY READ THE CONTENTS OF YOUR ENCRYPTED CONTAINER DIRECTLY ANYWAY!

-If you dismount your volumes after using them, the LibreCrypt driver overwrites all sensitive data (key information, etc) that it holds before releasing it - which should prevent the above attack.
+If you close your containers after using them, the LibreCrypt driver overwrites all sensitive data (key information, etc) that it holds before releasing it - which should prevent the above attack.

-If you suddenly press your computer's power off button or reset it (i.e. using the physical "power off" button on the front of its case) **while a volume is  mounted**, then an attacker could theoretically dump out your encryption keys using this attack.
+If you suddenly press your computer's power off button or reset it (i.e. using the physical "power off" button on the front of its case) **while a container is  opened**, then an attacker could theoretically dump out your encryption keys using this attack.
 Please note that:

 1. **All** encryption systems are susceptible to this attack, since they have to store encryption keys in memory in order to use them
 2. **Regardless of whether you use any form of disk encryption or not**, it is not recommended that you do power off/reset your computer without first shutting down cleanly via the "Start -> Turn off computer"!